michaelschwob/PrimePalindromes/README.md

 #### pp.cpp

-This file obtains a list of prime numbers such that it's mirror in any base between 2 and 10 is also a prime number.
+This file obtains a list of prime numbers such that its mirror in any base between 2 and 10 is also a prime number.
 Its output can be analyzed in xnAnalysis.R.

 #### primeAnalysis.R